svn2github/htmlunit-fork/proxy/README.txt

 To run the server, type:
     ant run-server

     Which will start a local proxy listening at port 8080 (check conf/server.xml)

-To shutdown the server, click the icon in the system tray (if runtime is Java 6), or close from the GUI.
+To shutdown the server, click the icon in the system tray (with Java 6), or close from the admin GUI.

+To see the logs, make the web browser opens the application at the proxy hostname and port, e.g. http://localhost:8080

 To run the admin GUI, type:
     ant run-gui